How To Improve Your Posture to Improve Your GERD

 To maintain proper standing posture:

 The image on the left shows poor sitting posture.
-The forward lean of the chest, shoulders, and head puts the esophagus in a disadvantaged position, twisting the esophagus causing the LES to be forced partially open increasing the chances that stomach contents will be more easily forced back up into the esophagus.
+The forward lean of the chest, shoulders, and head puts the esophagus in a disadvantaged position, twisting the esophagus and causing the LES to be forced partially open, increasing the chances that stomach contents will be more easily forced back up into the esophagus.

 The image on the right shows the correct posture while in a sitting position.
 This position minimizes pressure on the LES and keeps the esophagus perpendicular to the ground.